jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection -> Hosted Connect -> Hosted Connection”.
+2. Click the navigation bar on the left side, select "Direct Connection -> Hosted Connect -> Hosted Connection".

-3. Enter the list or details of Hosted Connection, and click “Delete”.
+3. Enter the list or details of Hosted Connection, and click "Delete".
 Only the Hosted Connection that has not been used to create the Hosted Private Virtual Interface can be deleted.
 After the Hosted Connection is deleted, if you need to use the Hosted Connect Service again, you need to apply for a new Hosted Connection.

 After the Hosted Connection is deleted through the JD Cloud Console/Open API, the physical port and physical link of the JD Cloud routing device will be released immediately without your participation.